What do the warning lamps and indicators in my Ford mean?

-Warning: Driving your vehicle with the warning lamp on is dangerous.
+WARNING: Driving your vehicle with the warning lamp on is dangerous.
 A significant decrease in braking performance may occur.
 It may take you longer to stop your vehicle.
 Have your vehicle checked as soon as possible.
-Driving extended distances with the parking brake engaged can cause brake failure and the risk of personal injury.
+Driving extended distances with the parking brake engaged can cause brake failure and increase the risk of personal injury.

-This lamp is a dual function lamp and illuminates when:
+This lamp is a dual-function lamp and illuminates when:

 - You apply the parking brake with the ignition on.

-- Your vehicle has a brake fault or low brake fluid level, regardless of parking brake position.
+- Your vehicle has a brake fault or low brake fluid level, regardless of the parking brake position.

 Electric Park Brake

-Illuminates or flashes when the electric parking brake has a system error.
+It illuminates or flashes when the electric parking brake has a system error.

 Engine or Motor Coolant Temperature